rickpock/horizontal-history/spec2.md

 The historical figure rectangles will be colored based on their category.

-:sparkles::new::sparkles: Area on the chart in the future will be "grayed-out" with a striped gray-and-white region. :sparkles::new::sparkles:
+:sparkles::new::sparkles: Area on the chart in the future will be "grayed-out". :sparkles::new::sparkles:

 # Output
 The output image will be in png format and piped to `stdout`.